RBVI/readcif/README.md

 ## Compiling

 A simple [meson](https://mesonbuild.com/) setup is provided.
-For simplest use, just copy the one header file and C++ source file in your code.
+For simplest use, just copy the one C++ header file and source file into your code.
 ```
 % meson setup builddir
 % cd builddir